Updated: May 12, 2026

 Portugal Golden Visa Nationality Law ChangeFor Portugal Golden Visa holders, the new Nationality Law can create moderate changes.
 While obtaining a passport takes longer, the path to residency and the ability to live in the EU stays the same at the five-year mark.

-To qualify for citizenship, the proposed reform extends the required period of residency from five to ten years (or seven years for EU nationals and citizens of CPLP countries).
+To qualify for citizenship, the approved reform extends the required period of citizenship from 5 to 10 years (or 7 years for citizens of CPLP countries).
 The “residency clock” for future applicants starts after you receive the actual residence card.

 While there is no way to get Portugal citizenship by investment, the Golden Visa allows investors to secure residency by investment.